Pericarditis

 Introduction

-The pericardium contains the outer, fibrous, parietal pericardium and an inner serous pericardium.
-The pericardial space normally has 50 ml pericardial plasma ultrafiltrate, which drains into the pleural space.
+Pericarditis is an inflammation of the pericardium - the outer, fibrous, parietal pericardium and an inner serous pericardium.
+The pericardial space normally has 50 ml pericardial plasma ultrafiltrate, though this frequently increases with pericarditis.

 Pericardium has a number of functions.